 What have we done?

-Please don’t get me wrong, I love my companions with all my heart.
-I’d go as far as to say that they’re my family and I would be lost without them.
+Please don’t get me wrong, I love my family with all my heart.
+I would be lost without them.
 But should they even exist?
 No, they shouldn’t.

 Since becoming vegan I have come to realise that much as I adore them, they are refugees for whom I provide sanctuary but I’m no longer fooling myself.
 What I’m offering them is a pitiful, watered-down version of a real life lived as free and autonomous individuals.
 I would gladly give them that if it was in my power, but as I have said, there exists no natural environment where they could claim that birthright.
 In essence they are much-loved prisoners, aliens in their own world.